13

 • 2

 $\begingroup$ It's not that the complex values for the horizon dont' work in general relativity, so much as that equation has no real solution.
 For $a > M$, you don't have a horizon.
-Those solutions describe naked singularities, not black holes. $\endgroup$ Jun 28, 2014 at 12:15
+Those solutions describe naked singularities, not black holes. $\endgroup$ Commented Jun 28, 2014 at 12:15

 • $\begingroup$ Yes that's right, it's commonly called "Fast Kerr" $\endgroup$